trevorgross/freebsd-installer/README.md

 Create an ISO for an unattended FreeBSD installation.
 Optionally install Apache Guacamole, Mediawiki, or Unifi controller.

 Each option creates its own ISO.
 ISOs are identical except for the argument to the setup script.
-This was a choice so setup could be completely unattended.

 The created ISO is _UEFI only_.
 I tried for a long time to figure out a hybrid MBR ISO, but when I saw the stock FreeBSD 14 disc doesn't boot with legacy SeaBIOS either I gave up.